apache/echarts-doc/en/option/component/data-zoom.md

 # dataZoom(Array|Object)

-`dataZoom` component is used for zooming a specific area, which enable user to investigate data in detail, or get an overview of the data, or get rid of outlier points.
+`dataZoom` component is used for zooming a specific area, which enables user to investigate data in detail, or get an overview of the data, or get rid of outlier points.

 These types of `dataZoom` component are supported: